MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/7.1/apic_mfpf.md

 ```
 ![Sample Execution](./create_model.gif)

 Now, you have a model that has 2 properties(type, phone).
-That are the current properties that define a bank branch for this example.
+These are the current properties that defines a bank branch for this example.

 ### Checking what was created

-Let's use API Desginer to see what we just created
+Let's use API Desginer to see what we just created. **API Designer** is very useful user interface to allow you to create, edit and test your API.

 ```bash
 #At your project type: